virtualsecureplatform/TFHEpp/README.md

 **CAUTION**: REDISTRIBUTING BINARY WHICH DEPENDS ON FFTW3 MEANS YOU AGREED WITH GPLv3 OR LATER.

+## MKL
+Intel MKL is the library provided by Intel and including FFTW compatible interface for FFT.
+We assume to introduce

 ## spqliox_aarch64
 spqliox_aarch64 is the FFT library for aarch64 forked from SPQLIOS.
 This is slightly faster than FFTW3(average 1ms).